I may not be impressive.

 Caught up in a web of confusion

 I have decided that life is like a wash cycle.

 Imagine for a second that childhood through teens is the wash, rinse, and spin cycle.
-During this time society attempts to make us all "smell" (or become) the same... rules, behavior, etc. Then adulthood arrives and we get tossed into the tumble dryer, forced to explore, mix and mingle. . . .
+During this time society attempts to make us all "smell" (or become) the same... rules, behavior, etc. Then adulthood arrives and we get tossed into the tumble dryer, forced to explore, mix . . .

 As we blindly march forward

 The other day I stumbled across this woman's blog and as I began to read, her words immediately lured me in.

 Her perspective, the way she viewed life, felt eerily familiar.
 To the point she seemed like my replica.
 Though a bit older she was also a visual artist, loved to write, take photos, was whim driven and extremely . . .

 I have always felt like the black sheep.

 Born to a Moroccan father, raised in a Caucasian family, insanely shy as a child, yet passionately loud when intervening family fights.
 I could never quite figure out who I was, or who I was meant to be.